jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 ### Guarding Data at Rest

 Once the data lands on your servers, the battle isn't over.
-Data "at rest"—the information sitting in your databases, on file systems, or in backups—is a treasure trove for any attacker who manages to slip past your defenses.
+Data "at rest" - the information sitting in your databases, on file systems, or in backups - is a treasure trove for any attacker who manages to slip past your defenses.
 If they get shell access to your database server, unencrypted data is theirs for the taking.

 This is why you have to encrypt sensitive information before it ever hits the disk.